Debiasing and $t$-tests for synthetic control inference on average causal effects: Debiasing and -tests for SC inference on the ATT

-\begin{rem} The construction of the test statistic $\mathbb{T}_K$ is related to \citet[][]{ibragimovmueller2010}.
-However, there are two important conceptual differences.
-First, $\{\hat\tau_k\}$ naturally arise from our cross-fitting procedure, which is essential for bias-correction and establishing asymptotic normality in our high-dimensional inference problem.
-Second, due to the particular structure of our problem, the $\hat\tau_k$s share a common component and, consequently, are not asymptotically independent (cf. Theorem \ref{thm: asy distr}).
-Nevertheless, we are able to show that, after scaling the denominator by $\sqrt{1+K r/T_1}$, $\mathbb{T}_K$ has an asymptotic $t$-distribution under the null hypothesis (cf. Theorem \ref{thm: t statistic}).
-On a more general level, the construction of $\mathbb{T}_K$ is also related to the \citet{fama1973risk} variance estimator \citep[e.g.,][]{cattaneo2019characteristic}. \end{rem}
+\begin{rem} The construction of $\mathbb{T}_K$ is related to \citet[][]{ibragimovmueller2010} with two important differences.
+First, $\{\hat\tau_k\}$ naturally arise from our cross-fitting procedure for bias correction.
+Second, the $\hat\tau_k$s share a common component and, consequently, are not asymptotically independent (Theorem \ref{thm: asy distr}).
+Nevertheless, we are able to show that, after scaling the denominator by $\sqrt{1+K r/T_1}$, $\mathbb{T}_K$ has an asymptotic $t$-distribution under the null hypothesis (Theorem \ref{thm: t statistic}).
+Our construction of $\mathbb{T}_K$ is also related to the \citet{fama1973risk} variance estimator \citep[e.g.,][]{cattaneo2020characteristic}. \end{rem}

-\begin{rem} The alternative fixed bandwidth (fixed-$b$) approach \citep[e.g.,][]{kiefer2000simple,kiefer2002heteroskedasticity,kiefer2002et,kiefer2005new,jansson2004error} does not naturally arise from the cross-fitting procedure and encounters extra technical difficulty due to the estimation error from estimating the high-dimensional weight vector $w$.
-The usual justification for the fixed-$b$ approach is its higher-order improvement in Gaussian location models.
-In Appendix \ref{sec: higher order}, we show that our self-normalization procedure achieves the same property in this setting. \end{rem}